kammradt/wyd-lore/README.md

 - **HTML Parsing**: Nokogiri 1.16
 - **Conversion**: markitdown (HTML to Markdown)
 - **Browser**: Headless Chrome via ChromeDriver

+## ✨🌐 Future Vision

+### Preserving History for Tomorrow

+The primary goal of this project is to **document and preserve as much WYD history as possible**, ensuring that this 20+ year legacy remains accessible for future generations of players, researchers, and enthusiasts.

+### Why Markdown?

+We've deliberately chosen **Markdown as our documentation format** for a powerful reason: **LLM compatibility**.
+By structuring all game knowledge in clean, semantic Markdown:

+- 🤖 **AI-Ready**: The entire knowledge base can be fed to Large Language Models
+- 🔮 **Future Applications**: Build intelligent quest assistants, lore chatbots, game wikis, and interactive guides
+- 🧠 **Semantic Understanding**: LLMs can parse, analyze, and generate insights from the structured data
+- 🔧 **Flexible**: Easy to transform into websites, PDFs, ebooks, or any future format
+- 🌍 **Universal**: Markdown is human-readable AND machine-readable

+### What's Next?

+With this foundation, we can build:
+- **AI Quest Helper**: Ask questions about any quest and get instant answers
+- **Lore Encyclopedia**: Interactive timeline of WYD universe events
+- **Equipment Optimizer**: Smart build recommendations based on documented stats
+- **Translation Tools**: Multi-language documentation generation
+- **And more...**: The possibilities are limitless when knowledge is structured

+*This isn't just documentation—it's a knowledge base ready for the AI age.* ✨

 ## 📝 Contributing